xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 ### Preparing the change {#preparing-the-change}

+#### Choose the target repository and branches {#choose-the-target-repository-and-branches}

+See [Git repositories](../../gitrepo) for where the code lives, and [Tags and maintenance branches](../tags-maintenance-branches-in-our-code) for which branch to target.

+If this doesn't answer your questions, [reach out](#where-to-discuss).

+Regular contributors who have write rights to the repositories should create their PR branches directly on the repository rather than in external forks.
+This facilitates running CI checks (usually disabled by default for external PRs due to security settings) and working together on a branch.

 #### Keep pull requests focused {#keep-pull-requests-focused}

 **Each pull request should address a single concern whenever practical.**